Resources

 Field of View (FOV)

-The area or solid angle viewed through an optical or infrared instrument.
-Typically expressed by giving the spot diameter of an instrument and the distance to that spot.
-Also expressed as the angular size of the spot at the focal point.
+The area or angle an optical or infrared instrument can see, usually described as a spot diameter at a given distance, or as an angular measurement at the focal point.
 See Optical or Infrared Resolution.

 Focal Point or Distance